nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `fails.jar` from [here](https://github.com/AY2223S2-CS2103T-W10-3/tp/releases).
+1. Download the latest `aims.jar` from [here](https://github.com/AY2223S2-CS2103T-W10-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your FAILS.
+1. Copy the file to the folder you want to use as the _home folder_ for AIMS.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fails.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar aims.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)